 Description

-- ENHANCED CLARITY for hunting at dawn with sharp detail enhancement.
+- ENHANCED CLARITY for observing wildlife with sharp detail enhancement, ideal for low light conditions.

-- E2ES LENS SYSTEM provides a flat field of view, making every detail crystal clear.
+- E2ES LENS SYSTEM delivers a flat field of view, ensuring every detail remains in sharp focus.

-- ED GLASS enhances image sharpness, ensuring you see every detail.
+- ED GLASS improves image sharpness, ensuring you capture every detail in your environment.

-- ILLUMINATED DISPLAY aids visibility in low light, perfect for evening outings.
+- ILLUMINATED DISPLAY assists with visibility in low light, allowing for extended viewing times.

 Technical Specifications